sapcc/go-makefile-maker/README.md

 #### `githubWorkflow.securityChecks`

-If `securityChecks` is enabled then it will generate two workflows:
+If `securityChecks` is enabled then it will generate the following workflows:

 * [CodeQL] workflow will run [CodeQL], GitHub's industry-leading semantic code analysis engine, on your source code to find security vulnerabilities.
 You can see the security